onaio/help/faqs/_posts/2014-09-23-what-are-the-share-settings.md

 ---
 layout: post
 title: "How do I share a project or change it's sharing permissions?"
-permalink: /faq/what-are-the-share-settings
+permalink: /faq/permission-share-settings
 category: faq
 ---

 Ona lets you grant project access to collaborators.
 Collaborators must have Ona accounts.
-To open the Share Settings for a project, go to the project and click the Share button.
+To share with collaborators, open the project Share modal by going to the project page and clicking the Share button.

 ###Select whether your project is public or private